-Safety: The Hozhoni device must ensure that those in wheelchairs or other physically challenged individuals are safely and efficiently carrying the cleaning supplies around.
-The device must make sure that the users are protected from any cause of danger, risk, or even injury.
+Safety: The system ensures that those in wheelchairs or other physically challenged individuals are safely and efficiently carrying the cleaning supplies around.
+The device ensures that the users are protected from any cause of danger, risk, or even injury.

-Adaptability: The Hozhoni device must be able to adjust or change to work more effectively in various wheelchair models, either motor or manual adaptations.
+Adaptability: The system is able to adjust or change to work more effectively in various wheelchair models, either motor or manual adaptations.

-Light Weight: Because the Hozhoni device is targeting those individuals who cannot lift heavy weight, it must weigh less than average and must be detachable from the user's wheelchair.
+Light Weight: The device is designed for individuals who cannot lift heavy weights, it must weigh less than 10lbs and must be detachable from the user's wheelchair.

-Portability: The Hozhoni device must be easy to carry and relocated due to versatility of it'd design.
+Portability: The device is easy to carry and relocated due to versatility of its design.
 This feature will help the physically challenged individuals carry the cleaning supplies around without any difficulties.

-Ease of Building: The system is required to be simple to manufacture to any individual at home; therefore, the device must be discernable to construct.
+Ease of Building: The system is simple to manufacture to any individual at home

-Simple Construction: The Hozhoni system is expected to be simple and accommodates as many users as possible.
-The system is required to utilize slightly modified parts; thus, making it ascertainable.
+Simple Construction: The Hozhoni system is to be simple and accommodates as many users as possible.
+The system is required to utilize slightly modified parts.